 The Fujifilm X-E3 is a very simple, compact camera that does not support UHS-II, so when buying SD memory cards, the choice is easy: UHS-I is the way to go.
 The camera performs very quickly, especially compared to much of the competition.
 Its memory card write speeds are also on par with those of other Fujifilm UHS-I cameras.

-When it comes to buying the best memory card, the Sandisk Extreme Pro is always the best option for Fujifilm.
+When it comes to buying the best memory card for Fujifilm, the SanDisk Extreme Pro is always the best option.

 Leave a Reply